-12. Plot average LGFE of SILCS-Hotspots sites:
+14. Plot druggability score of SILCS-Hotspots sites:

 The "Chart" tab in the right-hand panel converts the information from the "Table" tab into plots.
 The plot can be adjusted by sorting and/or filtering sites using the "Sort Sites By:" and "Filter Sites By:" drop-down menus.
 Changing the "Cutoff:" value will adjust the y-axis.
 The plot is interactive: hovering your mouse over a point will display the x and y values for that point.